hevey/ProxmoxKit/README.md

 A modern Swift library for interacting with the Proxmox Virtual Environment API

-> **⚠️ PREVIEW RELEASE**
+> **⚠️ DEVELOPMENT VERSION**
-> This library is currently in preview and under active development.
-APIs may change without notice between versions.
-Use with caution in production environments and pin to specific versions to avoid unexpected breaking changes.
+> This library is currently in active development and has not yet reached a stable release.
+APIs may change without notice.
+For production use, we recommend pinning to a specific commit hash rather than using the main branch.